 Homemade Tamarindo Candy!
 Transform tamarind pulp mixed with sugar and chile powder into a fun and delicious candy.
 This is a staple snack for any Mexican food lover!

-Let me show you how easy it is to make Tamarindo Candy in three different versions so that you can enjoy them with your Tostilocos, Mangonadas, Raspados or just by themselves!
+Let me show you how easy it is to make Tamarindo Candy in three different versions to enjoy them with Tostilocos, Mangonadas, Raspados or just by themselves!

 I’m soooooo excited for you to try these because I KNOW you will love them.
 These candies along with my beloved Chamoy, are Mexico’s favorite & most famous candies.
 There are many variations but here I will show you the classic version.